flammy/lc-tools/README.md

 # lc-tools
 Tools for liveconfig

+Warning liveconfig overwrites your certificate-files.
+This Script links the Liveconfig certificates with your letsencrypt certificates.

+To keep your liveconfig entries up-to-date this script updates the entries in the liveconfig database.

+**Its current not possible to Update the privatekey because the private key is stored encrypted in the liveconfig database.**

+**If you run an update of your lets encrypt certificate certbot will create a new privatekey everytime. **

+**If you update your certificates with certbot, liveconfig will overwrite your private key with your old private key.**

+**This Problem is currently not solved!**

 le2lc.php Helps you sync your letsencrypt certificates with liveconfig.

 * scans your letsencrypt directetory for certificates